top of page

 The Situation Room by Pete Souza could show just another day at the White House if it weren’t for its publicized context: the then-administration following live updates of a military operation that led to the killing of Osama Bin Laden.

 Saigon Execution—captured by Eddie Adams somewhat accidently without anticipating what was about to happen—is brutal on more levels than the obvious first: a man being shot in the head.
 Adams captured it during the Vietnam War, and the photograph’s wide circulation is considered a significant contribution to a shift in public opinion.
 What came to haunt Adams, is the fact that the context of the photo never received the same attention.
 Yes, the brutality was real, but real means that it didn’t happen inside a vacuum—it happened within a causal chain of events that explain the brutality without necessarily excusing it.
 The executioner wasn’t as bad a man as it seems, and the executed not as innocent.
-But the twist of the twist is this: despite all misrepresentation and misinterpretation, or because of it, the picture’s message became true and influential: war is cruel, let’s end it.
+But the twist of the twist is this: despite all misrepresentations and misinterpretations, or because of them, the picture’s message became true and influential: war is cruel, let’s end it.